AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 * The built-in repository (Apache Jackrabbit Oak) is updated to version 1.10.6.

-* Experience Manager Assets now supports ZIP archives created using Deflate 64 algorithm.
+* Adobe Experience Manager Assets now supports ZIP archives created using Deflate64 algorithm.

 * New column for created date, which is sortable, has been added in DAM list view and on asset search results in list view.